dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 ..
 David will add context here.

 Services are meant to be long running processes, usually web services or interactive applications, that can be launched by a user.
 The entire process for creating a service that can launch successfully is complex and dependent on the service or application you are trying to describe; so it is beyond the scope of this tutorial.
 However, this document will outline what is needed to register, update, and publish a service onto Dockstore.
-Also, please keep in mind that service functionality is currently in beta mode.
+Also, please keep in mind that service functionality is currently in preview mode.

 Create Your Service
 -------------------